ArchiveBox/docs/Web-Archiving-Community.md

 Random helpful utilities for web archiving, WARC creation and replay, and more...

+ - https://github.com/TheCakeIsNaOH/xbs-to-archivebox A utility to sync xBrowserSync bookmarks with ArchiveBox
  - https://github.com/karlicoss/promnesia A browser extension that [collects and collates all the URLs you visit](https://beepb00p.xyz/promnesia.html) into a hierarchical/graph structure with metadata
  - https://github.com/vrtdev/save-page-state A Chrome extension for saving the state of a page in multiple formats
  - https://github.com/jsvine/waybackpack command-line tool that lets you download the entire Wayback Machine archive for a given URL